noyonfroehampton/org.roehampton.OS.FuadHasanNoyon/week5.md

 # 1. SSH Hardening
+echo "[CHECK] SSH Configuration..."
+# Search for the exact phrase "PermitRootLogin no" in the config file.
+# -q suppresses output (quiet mode), only returning a success/fail exit code.
-echo "[CHECK] SSH Configuration..." if grep -q "^PermitRootLogin no" /etc/ssh/sshd_config; then
+if grep -q "^PermitRootLogin no" /etc/ssh/sshd_config; then
     echo "  [PASS] Root login disabled." else
     echo "  [FAIL] Root login enabled!" fi

+# Search for "PasswordAuthentication no" at the start of a line (^)
 if grep -q "^PasswordAuthentication no" /etc/ssh/sshd_config; then
     echo "  [PASS] Password auth disabled." else